shugonta/tweetsharp/README.markdown

     // Strategy 1 - Look for bad requests by inspecting the response for important info if(service.Response.StatusCode == HttpStatusCode.OK) // <-- Should be 401 - Unauthorized
     {
-        // Strategy 2 - If you get back an 200 - OK response, you might have received an error, not the objects you wanted if(mentions.Count() == 1) // <-- If you were trying to get a collection, any errors are added to it, so look for only one result
+        // Strategy 2 - If you get back an 200 - OK response, you might have received an error, not the objects you wanted;
+        // if you were trying to get a collection, any errors are added to it, so look for only one collection item if(mentions.Count() == 1) // <-- result
         {
             // Serialization failures will result in "bare" objects; if this tweet's Id is zero, you know it either
             // failed to deserialize properly, or, in the case of requesting collections, it contains the error returned from Twitter